 Oak & Ivy

-The Oak & Ivy Edition explores the complex lives and work of married poets Paul Laurence Dunbar (1872-1906) and Alice Dunbar Nelson (1875-1935).
-Dunbar was known affectionately and notoriously for writing in traditional English and African American dialect.
-Oak and Ivy, his first collection of poems was published in 1893 and is part of the Rosenbach’s collection.
-He sold copies of the book to passengers during his shift as an elevator operator, and was later dubbed “The Poet Laureate of the Negro Race” by Booker T. Washington.
-Nelson, a poet and journalist, was one of the few African Americans who earned a college degree in the late 19th century.
-Her two-year correspondence with Dunbar led to a secret marriage in 1898.
-Her affairs with other women, documented in her diaries, deeply unsettled and infuriated Dunbar to the point of physical violence.
-Their marriage was marked by illness, depression and alcoholism.
-The event title Oak & Ivy is a metaphor for their tumultuous union and their enduring creative legacies.
+The Oak & Ivy Edition explores the complicated lives and work of married poets Paul Laurence Dunbar (1872-1906) and Alice Dunbar-Nelson (1875-1935).
+Born in Dayton, Ohio, Paul Laurence Dunbar was known both affectionately and notoriously for writing in traditional English and African American dialect.
+Oak and Ivy, his first collection of poems, was published in 1893 and is part of the Rosenbach’s collection.
+As a young man, Paul sold copies of the book to passengers on his shift as an elevator operator.
+At the height of his fame, he was dubbed “The Poet Laureate of the Negro Race” by Booker T. Washington.
+He died at the age of 33 from tuberculosis.
+Alice Dunbar-Nelson was a prolific writer of poetry, short stories, essays, and articles.
+She published her first book Violets and Other Tales at the age of 20.
+Born among a French Creole of color community in New Orleans, Louisiana, Alice was educated in a teacher training program at Straight University.
+An outspoken advocate for civil rights and women’s suffrage, she died in Philadelphia from a heart ailment at age 60.
+Alice and Paul were part of the first generation of African Americans to be born free to formerly enslaved parents.
+Their two-year correspondence led to a secret elopement in 1898.
+The marriage was a subject of awe and scandal among Black elites of their day, and it was short-lived–ruined by rape, abuse, alcoholism, and mental illness.
+Oak & Ivy is a requiem for Alice’s and Paul’s tumultuous union and their enduring creative legacies.

 Poet and spoken word artist Kirwyn Sutherland, co-founder of the Modern Lit workshop series for poets of color and author of a forthcoming chapbook from Thread Makes Blanket Press.